Longer Heavier Vehicle: Longer Semi-Trailers - GB Consultation

 The trial was initially intended to run to 2022, and was then extended (when the number of allocations was increased to 2,800) to run until 2027.

 In November 2020, DfT published a consultation into ending the LST Trial and options for proceeding to wider use of the trailers under one of several possible regulatory options.
 DfT stated that "we believe the trial has reached a point where continuing is unlikely to provide useful results and that remaining issues, relating to the safety, can only be answered outside of trial settings".
 The consultation closed on 1 February 2021 and DfT's conclusions on next steps are pending.

+Longer semi-trailers permitted on UK roads (2023)

+Following the conclusion of the consultation, the Department for Transport decided to end the trial and permit longer semi-trailers (LSTs) for general use rather than under individual Vehicle Special Orders.
+On 10 May 2023 the government laid legislation before Parliament, and from 31 May 2023 semi-trailers up to 15.65 m in length (around 2.05 m longer than the previous standard 13.6 m trailer) became permitted on Great Britain's roads, ending the 11-year trial.
+The maximum permitted gross weight for heavy goods vehicles was not changed, remaining at 44 t.
+The change was enacted through The Road Vehicles (Authorisation of Special Types) (General) (Amendment) Order 2023.
+The DfT published guidance for operators on the safe use and implementation of LSTs, including driver training, route risk assessment and operational management requirements.